influxdata/telegraf/docs/developers/REVIEWS.md

 Counters retrieved from other projects often are in one of two styles, monotonically increasing without reset and reset on each interval.
-No attempt should be made to switch between these two styles but if given the option it is preferred to use the non-reseting variant.
+No attempt should be made to switch between these two styles but if given the option it is preferred to use the non-resetting variant.
 This style is more resilient in the face of downtime and does not contain a fixed time element.

 ### Source tag